micfun123/Meme-Generator/README.md

 ### Meme Generator

 A simple web application built with Node.js that allows users to create memes by selecting templates, adding custom text, and generating a meme image with text.
+This is project 1 out of 52.
+As i do 1 project every week of the year.
 Features

     Select meme templates from predefined images or upload your own.